dayyaanjattiem/Python-and-ML-and-DL-course/README.md

     - EPS

 Fundamental Elements:
-#Import the necessary Libraries
-import yfinance as yf
-import pandas as pd
-import numpy as np

-#This is for data visualisation
-import matplotlib.pyplot as plt

 Technical Analysis
 The first component of the technical analysis will be to create SMAs on the close price and utilize various SMAs to forecast future prices.